sethupathib/Answers/README.md

 **"If something is important enough, you do it even if the odds are not in your favor" -- Elon Musk.**

 This readme will have links to my Quora Answers, Medium, CareerHigh articles.
-Also has my codezen and behance profiles (basically everything that I have done till date).
+Also has my coding profile and behance design portfolio (basically everything that I have done till date).

 ### [**medium.com**](https://medium.com/@sethupathibalakrishnan) articles
 1. [**My Experiences on Anything and Everything in Life.**](https://medium.com/@sethupathibalakrishnan/my-experiences-on-anything-and-everything-in-life-231eb4699609)